-Senator JOHNSON.
+Senator Johnson.
 I hope part of the truth we are going to be broadcasting to Russia is just how much the oligarchs, Putin, has stolen from the Russian people.
 I hope we-as we confiscate that wealth, which I hope we do, I hope we lay it out for the Russian people.

 Thank you, Mr. Chairman.
+The CHAIRMAN.
+Thank you.